What personal data we collect, why we collect it, when and how it is used, and how we will protect your privacy.

 In the course of signing up for and using the OpenCures website and services, you may provide various types of identifying and personal data including but not limited to demographic information, health biomarker measurements, your behavior while using our website, and stored bio-specimens from which biomarker data is acquired by the tests you order and consent to.
 All data that is identifiably linked to your user account is your Personal Data and is considered private and owned by you.
 You may opt to view, share, or delete your Personal Data at your discretion – and it will only be visible to you, people you have specifically shared it with, and authorized OpenCures personnel on a strict as-needed basis for the express purpose of providing customer service, quality control, and security.

-OpenCures users may opt-in to share De-Identified Data with an aggregate (pooled) databases for research purposes.
-This data is stripped of identifying attributes such as your name, email, address and precise data of birth following HIPAA and Safe Harbor data practices.
+OpenCures users may opt-in to share De-Identified Data within the OpenCures Database.
+This is an aggregate (pooled) of pooled data for research purposes.
+This data is stripped of identifying attributes such as your name, email, address and precise date of birth following HIPAA and Safe Harbor data practices.
 Once De-Identified Data has been shared to a pool, it may not be possible to delete it upon request.
 All data sharing is strictly opt-in only — users are not required to share any data in order to make full use of OpenCures services.
 Informed consent will be mandated for all opt-in data sharing.

 We strive to use the latest industry standard means to secure and protect your data, including: